-Keli-Ann Pye-Beshara is a blogger and professional visual artist in Holyrood, Newfoundland, known for her colourful stories and vibrant whimsical visions of architecture and landscapes.
-Her fun and unique personality make her a hit on social media where she has a dedicated following of Newfoundland and art enthusiasts from all over the world.
-She became known as "The Social Artist" for her public painting events such as the 8-day creation of her 14 foot Cut-Out painting 'Shot From a Cannon' painted in the main lobby of the Delta St. John's.
+I am a blogger and professional visual artist in Holyrood, Newfoundland, known for my colourful stories and vibrant whimsical visions of architecture and landscapes.
+My hunt for fun and a unique outlook on life shines on social media where I have a dedicated following of over 20,000 Newfoundland and art enthusiasts from all over the world.
+I became known as "The Social Artist" for my public art studio debut in 2006 and painting live at events.

-After living away 'on the mainland' for 14 years, in 2009 Keli-Ann and her retired-military-turned-fellow-entrepreneur-and-art-muse hubby, Brent "Besh" Beshara, moved back to her home province to be with their slightly large family: 1 mom, 2 sisters, 2 nephews, 2 nieces, 30 aunts and uncles, and 47 first cousins!
-She fell madly in love with the island she'd taken for granted back in the day and from the minute she set foot on 'The Rock' became an avid promoter of the history, culture, tourism and beauty of Newfoundland and Labrador through her art, and even more so through their lifestyle.
+After living away 'on the mainland' for 14 years, in 2009 me and my retired-military-turned-fellow-entrepreneur-and-art-muse hubby, Brent "Besh" Beshara, moved back to my home province to be with our slightly large family (30 aunts and uncles and 47 first cousins)!
+I fell madly in love with the island I'd taken for granted back in the day.
+Since then I have become an avid promoter of the history, culture, tourism and beauty of Newfoundland and Labrador through my art, and even more so through our lifestyle.

-Keli-Ann is an active philanthropist supporting causes close to her heart like Big Brothers Big Sisters, Roots on the Rock Farm and island sustainability.
-Since 2006, she has been featured in many publications such as Home & Cabin, Beyond the City, Downhome Magazine, Dining & The Arts, Escarpment Magazine, On the Bay, and Oil & Gas Magazine.
+I am an active philanthropist supporting causes close to my heart like mentoring budding artists, partnering with Big Brothers Big Sisters, and promoting Newfoundland farmers and island sustainability.
+Since 2006, I have been featured in publications such as Home & Cabin, The Telegram, Beyond the City, Downhome Magazine, Dining & The Arts, Escarpment Magazine, On the Bay, and Oil & Gas Magazine.

-Keli-Ann shares her stories and Newfoundland adventures on her Piece of Pye lifestyle blog.
-Through her humour, cooking, hiking, photography and artistry, she relays a truly unique perspective sparked by her quirky personality.
-Keli-Ann, in a nutshell, loves life, sharing thoughts, having a good chat and drinking cold beer.
-Her motto is if it's not fun, I don't want to be at it!
+I share my stories and Newfoundland adventures on my Piece of Pye blog.
+Through my humour, cooking, hiking, photography and artistry, I relay a unique perspective sparked by my quirky personality.
+In a nutshell, I love life, sharing thoughts, having a good chat and drinking cold beer!